European Union launches clampdown on shadow banking

 The United States is also discussing new rules for money market funds but has stopped short so far of proposing cash buffers.

-The draft law also effectively bans credit ratings on money market funds, to stop a potential downgrade sparking panic, a proposal criticized by ratings agencies Moody’s and Standard & Poor‘s.
+Barnier also published a “roadmap” on how the EU plans to move ahead with regulating other parts of the shadow banking sector, including a proposal to boost transparency by collecting and exchanging data among regulators.

-Barnier also published a “roadmap” on how the EU plans to regulate other parts of the wider sector, including a suggestion that all institutions involved in shadow banking set aside capital buffers to cover risks.
+Banks could be required to hold more capital to cover risks from links to shadow banking.
+Shadow banking intuitions themselves could be required to hold capital, the EU executive said.